Less than picture perfect: Snap slumps on slowing user growth

 "The 7 million daily active users net-adds were not strong enough to disprove the 'Facebook is crushing Snapchat' thesis," which we think will persist for a while," Barclays analyst Ross Sandler wrote in a client note.

-Analysts, including Sandler, on Thursday revised their expectations for the stock with at least nine brokerages lowering their price targets.
+Analysts, including Sandler, on Thursday revised their expectations for the stock with at least seven brokerages lowering their price targets.
 The median price target on the stock is $24.

-Currently, 12 of the 35 brokerages covering the stock rate it "buy" or higher.
-Sixteen have "hold" ratings and seven rate it "sell" or lower.

 Facebook Inc had also plunged after posting results for the first time in 2012, but has since ensconced itself as a Wall Street darling by transforming the company into an advertising giant.